Contact Us for a Free Consultation (213) 542-0979

 Do All the Factors Have to Be Proven for a Penal Code 192(c) PC Conviction?

 Yes.
 The jury instructions are essential in vehicular manslaughter cases because sometimes the prosecutors cannot prove each of the elements of the crime.
-For example, let's say that element two, the defense, was trying to challenge and say whatever the person did was not dangerous to human life.
+For example, element two, the defense, was trying to challenge and say whatever the person did was not dangerous to human life.

 In our crosswalk example, let's say the person didn't see the individual in the crosswalk.
 It was late at night, and there was no light near the crosswalk, and it wasn't prudent to cross there.